 Nine men with faces obscured by sinister masks.
-Their sound explodes from the stage with growls and screams and wails.
-They fling themselves around the stage with aggressive abandon, like worship leaders for a congregation screaming its pain, grief, rage, and confusion at the heavens.
-In this godforsaken scene, they are partaking in a strange type of communion.
-The leaders on the stage are leading the crowd to remember the worst of their struggles; the alienation, the depression, the despair.
-They give voice to the worst and darkest impulses and anxieties that linger in the human heart and share them together.
-Whether that communion will lead to some sort of redemption seems questionable at best.
+Their sound explodes from the stage with growls and screams, and wails.
+They fling themselves around the stage aggressively, like worship leaders for a congregation screaming its pain, grief, rage, and confusion at the heavens.
+In this godforsaken scene, they are partaking in a strange communion.
+The stage leaders lead the crowd to remember the worst of their struggles; alienation, depression, and despair.
+They give voice to the worst and darkest impulses and anxieties that linger in the human heart and share them.
+Whether that communion will lead to some redemption seems questionable at best.

 The band is Slipknot, and the scene is every concert venue they have played since they first emerged from the cornfields of Iowa more than two decades ago.
-No one is more surprised than they are that they just released their sixth album.
+So no one is more surprised than they are that they just released their sixth album.

 It takes moxie to light yourself on fire – sometimes literally – for more than 20 years, and Slipknot has it.
 Here’s how:

 It takes moxie to seek fame by staying anonymous.

 For most performers, part of the allure of performing is being seen, being recognized, and becoming famous.
 They want to see their name in light and their face on the screen.

 Not so for Slipknot.
 From the earliest iterations of the band, the performers have obscured their identity with masks.
 They also wore uniforms, each assigned a number from 0 to 8.
 The scheme is both a statement on individuality and commercialization and a device that gives performers the freedom to express themselves.

 “That mask for me has always been a physical representation of the person inside me who never had a voice,” said number 8, Corey Taylor, in an interview with Rolling Stone.